 Fred H. Bess

-Fred H. Bess is Director the National Center for Childhood Deafness and Family Communication and Professor of Audiology in the Department of Hearing and Speech Sciences.
+Fred H. Bess was Director the National Center for Childhood Deafness and Family Communication and is Professor Emeritus of Audiology in the Department of Hearing and Speech Sciences.
 He served as Chair of the Vanderbilt Bill Wilkerson Center of Otolaryngology and Communication Sciences from 1978 until 2009.
-The Department grants Master’s and Doctoral degrees in Speech-Language Pathology and Audiology.

 Dr. Bess completed his undergraduate education at Carthage College in Kenosha, Wisconsin, his Master’s at Vanderbilt University, and his Ph.D. in Audiology at the University of Michigan.
 In 1969 he initiated and directed the Audiology Program at Central Michigan University, where he remained until joining the Vanderbilt faculty in 1976.
 He is the author of well over a hundred journal articles, book chapters, monographs and books dealing with hearing and hearing impairment.
 Also numbering over one hundred are professional papers presented at scholarly meetings throughout the country.
 He has been principal investigator or project director for several million dollars in privately and federally funded research, training and demonstration grants.
 In addition, Dr. Bess has served as chairperson for seven symposia, which attracted international participation.